 1. What are criminal charges under Vehicle Code 23152(g)?

-Vehicle Code 23152(g) VC applies when the motorist’s ability to operate a motor vehicle is impaired due to the combined influence of alcohol and drugs.
+Vehicle Code 23152(g) VC applies when your ability to operate a motor vehicle is impaired due to the combined influence of alcohol and drugs.
+For you to be convicted of this crime in California, the prosecutor has to prove beyond a reasonable doubt these two elements of the jury instructions:

 2. What kinds of drugs are covered?

-A charge can be based on any drug that impairs someone’s ability to drive.1 It can even be based on drugs a driver is entitled to use, or has been instructed to use by a doctor.2
+A charge can be based on any drug that impairs your ability to drive.
+It can even be based on drugs you are entitled to use, or have been instructed to use by a doctor.2

 This includes illicit drugs like: